Didero/ThimbleMonkey/readme.md

 ## Using ThimbleMonkey
 ### Loading game files
+First you need to know where the game files are stored.
+You can find this location in Steam by right-clicking one of the supported games, selecting 'Manage' and then 'Browse Local Files'.
+Once you know the location, there's two ways to load the game files:
+#### Through the File menu:
 - Click 'File' and select 'Load game folder...'.
 This opens up a file browser
-- Navigate to where your Thimbleweed Park, Delores, and/or Return To Monkey Island game files are.
-You can find this location by opening Steam, right-clicking one of the supported games, and selecting 'Manage' and then 'Browse Local Files'.
+- Navigate to where your Thimbleweed Park, Delores, and/or Return To Monkey Island game files are. .
 No files show up in the file browser, because you're selecting a whole folder
+- Click 'Select folder'
+#### Drag & Drop:
+- Drag the game folder onto ThimbleMonkey

-- Click 'Select folder'.
-This makes ThimbleMonkey load all the ggpack files from the game folder.
-This could take a little while
+Either method makes ThimbleMonkey load all the ggpack files from the game folder.
+This could take a little while.
-- The list on the left should have filled with a lot of filenames now.
-Double-click one to see the file contents on the right
+The list on the left should have filled with a lot of filenames now.
+Double-click one to see the file contents on the right.
-- Some interesting file types: '.ktxbz' file are images, '.otf' and '.ttf' files are fonts, '.yack' files are conversation script files, and '.assets.bank' files contain sounds and music.
+Some interesting file types: '.ktxbz' file are images, '.otf' and '.ttf' files are fonts, '.yack' files are conversation script files, and '.assets.bank' files contain sounds and music.
 But I'm sure every file has something interesting in it

 ### Filtering the file list
 On the bottom left, there is a 'Filter' textbox.
 Type a filename filter in here and press Enter or click the search button next to it, and the file list will be filtered on the entered text.